JAZZ ENSEMBLE

 OUT OF THE BLUES

-(Gr.
-2)
+(Grade 2)

 Well here’s a blues that will surprise you at every turn!
 Vince has taken the traditional 12 bar blues and turned it sideways in this clever composition.
 Definitely a hip chart to look at if you need something that colors outside the lines!